monsoonmaelstrom/book2/book2.md

 I’ve been sitting in the cafeteria for about twenty minutes when the tenor of the conversations around me begin changing like ripples spreading outward across the surface of a pond.
 People begin filing out of the cafeteria, and others begin following, curious to find out what’s happening.
 I take that as my cue and follow the others, blending in.

 They’re all moving toward the main gallery—the largest one, with the most seating.
-By the time I enter though, all of the seats on the main floor are filled, and from what I can see of the balcony it looks equally full.
+By the time I enter, all of the seats on the main floor are filled, and from what I can see of the balcony it looks equally full.

 I stay standing against the back wall, immediately to the right of the door.
 Nothing is happening yet, but word has seemingly spread widely that *something* will be happening soon, and I guess no one wants to miss out.